cdapio/cdap-navigator/README.rst

 Metadata Publishing to Kafka
 ----------------------------
-Navigator Integration App contains a Flow that subscribes to the Kafka topic to which CDAP Metadata system publishes the metadata updates.
-Hence, before using this application, you should enable publishing of metadata updates to Kafka, as described in the CDAP documentation `Enable Metadata Update Notifications
+Navigator Integration App contains a Flow that subscribes to the Kafka topic to which CDAP publishes the audit messages.
+Hence, before using this application, you should enable publishing of audit messages to Kafka, as described in the CDAP documentation `Enable Metadata Update Notifications
 <http://docs.cask.co/cdap/current/en/developers-manual/building-blocks/metadata-lineage.html#metadata-update-notifications>`__.